Giovanni Sante Gaspero Santini: Astronomical work

 Both as a practical and theoretical astronomer, Santini made the Observatory of Padua famous.
 When he took charge the observatory was located in an old fortified tower, in a reportedly precarious condition, but he refurbished it.
 In 1811 he determined the latitude of Padua with the aid of Gauss's method of three stars in the same altitude, and in 1815 again, with a new repeating circle.
 In 1822, '24, and '28 he assisted the astronomical and geodetic service of Italy by making observations in longitude.
 Constantly striving to equip this institute in accordance with the latest requirements of science, he installed in 1823 a new Utzschneider equatorial, and in 1837 a new meridian circle.
 With these last he began at once to make zonal observations for a catalogue of stars between declination +10° and -10°, an undertaking which he carried out on a large scale, and which he, with the aid of his assistant, Trettenero, completed in 1857, after ten years of work.

 In 1843 he made a scientific journey through Germany, and meeting scientists in his own and related fields.
 In the Encke-Galle catalogue he is credited with the calculation of nineteen comet orbits.
-He acquired his greatest repute by his calculations of the orbital disturbances during the period from 1832-1852 caused by the great planets on the comet of Biela.
+He acquired his greatest repute by his calculations of the orbital disturbances during the period from 1832 to 1852 caused by the great planets on the comet of Biela.
 The time and place of the appearance of this comet in 1846 corresponded exactly with previous calculations.
 In 1819-20 he published his Elementi di Astronomia (2nd ed., Padua, 1830), a work in two parts.
 In 1828 appeared his Teorica degli Stromenti Ottici, also published in Padua, in which he explains by means of simple formulas the construction of the different kinds of telescopes, microscopes etc. A number of his dissertations on geodetic and astronomic subjects appeared in the annals of learned associations, in the Correspondence du Baron de Zach, Astronomische Nachrichten, etc. Besides some twenty Italian scientific societies, Santini became a member in 1825 of the London Royal Astronomical Society; in 1845 a corresponding member of the Institut de France; and in 1847 member of the Kaiserliche Akademie der Wissenschaften of Vienna.
 When in 1866 Venice was separated from Austria, he became a corresponding member of the last-named association.
 Danish, Austrian, Spanish, and Italian decorations were bestowed upon him.
 A complete list of his writings may be found in the "Discorso" (pp. 42–67) by Lorenzoni, mentioned below.